SanderSoulwax/CDVConfigPrefs/README.md

 ConfigPrefs Cordova Plugin
 ======

-This plugin can get preferences that are set in your application's config.xml and prepended with 'configprefs-'
+This plugin can get preferences that are set in your application's config.xml.

 Installation
 -------------------